sebastianovide/PlasticPatrolWeb/README.md

 _NOTE_ These should be **dev** credentials!!

-When you make changes to the typescript, you will need to manually `npm run build` in the functions/ directory to have those changes picked up by the emulator.
+When you make changes to the typescript, you will need to manually `yarn build` in the functions/ directory to have those changes picked up by the emulator.
 Once that is up, you should be able to:

 ```